 The tool has now become a part of Hubspot Sales.
 Originally, though, Anum Hussain (growth marketer at Hubspot at that time) started a business blog to spread awareness of the product.
 It began with uncovering insights about the audience, producing blog posts, and growing email subscribers.

-They followed a usual B2B content strategy, but there was a problem.
-The leads generated were not converting.
-The new challenge after growth of traffic was “converting content into a meaningful revenue channel.”
+They followed a usual B2B content strategy, but after growing traffic faced a challenge: “converting content into a meaningful revenue channel.”

 Anum soon realized the mistake was considering Sidekick as a B2B product when it was a “B2C2B product.”